chcosta/buildtools/Documentation/PipeBuild.md

 1. Use the bootstrap tooling which is already implemented in BuildTools.
 We can create a barebones repo (eg. PipeBuildInstaller), which contains the bootstrap tooling tailored towards the PipeBuild package, plus a script which updates ".toolsversion" and executes the bootstrap process.
 I'd probably want this barebones repo to live in Git where we can more tightly control access to it than we could on GitHub.

    Positives:

-   - we're using the same bootstrap mechanisms we use in BuildTools
+   - We're using the same bootstrap mechanisms we use in BuildTools

    Negatives:

    - Bootstrap might still be more than we need since we don't require x-plat capability for PipeBuild.  ie, we don't need cli or any of the related x-plat scripting

 2. Create a barebones wrapper project which passes through to PipeBuild.
 Provide a script which writes out a project.json file with an entry for the version of PipeBuild that we want to build / run.